vonox7/monkey-sim/README.md

 Try a live demo at [https://vonox7.github.io/monkey-sim/](https://vonox7.github.io/monkey-sim/).
 You might need a strong computer to run the whole simulation without frame drops.
+JVM desktop application is faster, see building section for instructions.

 ## Features